BenjaminKyamanywa/playground/ground_notes/html_notes.md

 <p><abbr title="HyperText Markup Language">HTML</abbr> is the foundation of the web.</p>
 ```

+### How to display addresses in HTML

+The address element is used to display contact information within a section on a webpage.
+It's versatile and can be used for business pages, author pages, personal sites and more.

 ### Common HTML Questions
 1. Why is Index.html used to name the homepage?
 - It's the root file of all sites and we name it that way to differentiate it to web servers as our main source file.